wkumari/draft-wkumari-dnsop-trust-management/README.md

    o  If a new key with Key Tag 1999 was added to the root zone and had
-      been seen by the resolver, but was too recent to have been accepted as a trust anchor, then the resolver would send a query for 8_1999P.8_19036A._tat.
+      been seen by the resolver, but was too recent to have been accepted as a trust anchor, then the resolver would send a query

+Kumari, et al.            Expires April 7, 2016                 [Page 4]

+Internet-Draft    draft-wkumari-dnsop-trust-management      October 2015

+      for 8_1999P.8_19036A._tat.
 After the hold-down timer ([RFC5011] Section 2.2) had expired, the resolver would send a query for 8_1999A.8_19036A._tat.

-Kumari, et al.           Expires March 28, 2016                 [Page 4]

-Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

    o  If there is a separate static trust anchor configured for
       example.com with an algorithm of RSASHA1 and a Key Tag of 1234, the resolver would send a query for 5_1234S._tat.example.com.

    NOTE: The format of the TAT Name requires that Key Tags MUST be unique, at least within "recent" history.
-If (e.g during a Key Ceremony) a new DNSKEY is generated whose derived Key Tag collides with an exiting one (statistically unlikely, but not impossible) this DNSKEY MUST NOT be used, and a new DNSKEY MUST be generated. [ Ed
+If (e.g. during a Key Ceremony) a new DNSKEY is generated whose derived Key Tag collides with an exiting one (statistically unlikely, but not impossible) this DNSKEY MUST NOT be used, and a new DNSKEY MUST be generated. [ Ed